darioizzo/neurostability/README.md

 </p>

 # Stability of G&CNETS Neurocontrollers
 These deep neural networks are trained to imitate the optimal response and, in the notebooks here available, are loaded from pickled data.
-The system dynamics can then be linearized around the equilibrium point using the network gradient information coming from e.g. backpropagation.
+The system dynamics can then be linearized around an equilibrium point using the network gradient information coming from e.g. backpropagation.
 Stability analysis and time delayed analysis can thus be performed and, for example, the root locus for the time delay obtained (and thus a stability margin):

 <p align="center">
   <img align="middle" src="./assets/locusrootN_3_100.png" alt="Time delay for a GECNET controlling the BEBOP drone" width="300" />